rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 Observable (un)subscriptions, and template display logic.

 To use the component, provide a `loadFn` that returns an `Observable` of the data, along with optional templates for each loading phase.
-The component automatically handles the display logic and loading state, and unsubscribes from the `Observable` on component destroy.
+The component will then automatically handle the loading logic and display the appropriate template.

 A noteworthy feature of `NgxDataLoaderComponent` is its ability to process dynamic arguments via `loadFnArgs`.
 This feature permits dynamic arguments to be passed into `loadFn`, and whenever the `loadFnArgs` input value changes, `loadFn` is executed with the new arguments.